 Note: For some taximeters there is more than one program/installer and so you should check with your installer that their individual program is Legal Metrology approved.

-Once the programme is installed, Applus is the Authorised Verifier of taximeters appointed by LMS for the verification and sealing of the taximeter in the licensed taxi: they are now able to verify meters with the dual programmed 2018 fare.
+Once the programme is installed, Applus is the Authorised Verifier of taximeters appointed by NSAI for the verification and sealing of the taximeter in the licensed taxi: they are now able to verify meters with the dual programmed 2018 fare.

 Contact them on 01 413 5951 to book a taximeter verification appointment.

 This list will be frequently updated as more programs are approved.

 Taximeter programs approved by Legal Metrology - contact your installer…..